TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/CodingBestPractices/UnitTests.rst

 ================

-Although the coverage is far from complete, there are already quite a lot of unit tests for the TYPO3 Core.
-Anytime something is changed in the Core, all existing unit tests are run to ensure that nothing is broken.
+Although the coverage is far from complete, there are already quite a lot of unit tests for the TYPO3 `Core`:pn:.
+Anytime something is changed in the `Core`:pn:, all existing unit tests are run to ensure that nothing is broken.